shettysharan019/recrystallization-modelling/README.md

 # Material Analysis Tool

 ## Overview
-A sophisticated GUI application for materials scientists and engineers to analyze crystallographic properties, grain structures, and simulate microstructural evolution through hot and cold rolling processes.
+An intuitive GUI application for materials scientists and engineers to analyze crystallographic properties, grain structures, and simulate microstructural evolution through hot and cold rolling processes.
 This tool provides comprehensive visualization and analysis capabilities for understanding material behavior at the microstructural level.

 ## Key Features